yelpdemo1709/yelpdemo/README.md

 # yelpdemo
-an iOS app to demo the usage of some Yelp API (Search, Review).
+an iOS app to demo the usage of some Yelp API (Search, Review, Business).

 ## Environment
 - Xcode 9